Case Studies

 Responsibilities

-• Designed and built show control system coordinating video, lighting, and audio playback
+• Designed and led show control system coordinating video, lighting, and audio playback

-• Created generative content pipeline for 10,000 x 2,000 pixel wraparound display
+• Established generative content pipeline for 10,000 x 2,000 pixel wraparound display

 • Produced content sequences synced to each course of the dining menu

-• Built scene transitions timed to kitchen service — farmland, orchards, coastal scenes
+• Defined scene transitions timed to kitchen service — farmland, orchards, coastal scenes

-• Managed multi-server playback for seamless high-resolution output
+• Directed multi-server playback for seamless high-resolution output

 Tech Stack